Thanks to NB Bluesbreaker and Zita the dog for the photo.

 We already have 50% of the moorings reserved and a long list of people showing interest in the moorings.
 Please contact us via the contact page if you wish to reserve a mooring or be placed on the waiting list.

-All the moorings will be within a hose length of water and an extension lead of electrical power.
-Permanent moorings will only be down one side of the arm so access in and out of the basin will be straightforward and you will have unfettered views from both sides of your boat.
+All the moorings have pedestals so are within a hose length of water and an extension lead of electrical power.
+Permanent moorings are only down one side of the arm so access in and out of the basin will be straightforward and you have unfettered views from both sides of your boat.

-Secure parking will be available within a few strides of your mooring.
+Secure parking is available within a few strides of your mooring.
 The basin will be fenced off from the general public, have open grassed areas and vehicle access will be via electric gates.

 Moorers will have access to a picnic area with tables, seating and barbecue stands and also to a clothes drying area in an out of site spot at the end of the arm.